PharaohCola13/pacviz/book/01-introduction-to-pacviz.md

     <https://spencerriley.me/pacviz/book/>.

-The functions that are enclosed in this package include:
+The primary functions that are enclosed in this package include:

 - `pac.plot`
 - `pac.resid`
 - `pac.lsvm` *(In development)*

+Some secondary functions include:

 - `svm.partition`
+- `deg2rad`
+- `rad2deg`
+- `linMap`

 ## Installation Guide
-For the most up-to-date version of the package, install it directly from GitHub.
+For the most up-to-date version of the package, install the package directly from GitHub.

 ```R
 devtools::install_github("PharaohCola13/pacviz")
 ```
-Through CRAN
+For offical releases, install the package through CRAN
 ```R
 install.package('pacviz')
 ```